lloyd/lloyd.io/posts/2012-02-17-a-new-api-for-browserid.md

 ## Why?

-There are a couple important features that would be beneficial to build into BrowserID, but cannot do so without restructuring the API.
-These features include:
+There are a couple important features that would be beneficial to build into BrowserID, but cannot be added without restructuring the API.
+These include:

   1. **An Improved Verification Flow** - We've [prototyped and tested][] an email verification change that 8/9 users prefer in